PeterH24x7/-Solar-Analytics-integration-for-Home-Assistant-Energy-monitoring/README.md

        (of all generated).
     7. NEW - Electric Vehicle total energy kWh broken down into grid sourced (imported) kWh and generated kWh with % of total charged kWh.
-    8. NEW - Energy history sensor for graphing each SA channel in Apex Charts (Lovelac sample code included as "SA-apex-charts.yaml" - unfortunately technically limited by HA to 2h20m.
+    8. NEW - Energy history sensor for graphing each SA channel in Apex Charts (Lovelace sample code included as "SA-apex-charts.yaml" - unfortunately technically limited by HA to 2h20m.

 The solution provides daily cummulative consumed, generated, exported and imported energy (Wh).
 These